chatkausik/A-custom-image-classifier-that-you-will-train-on-the-fly-in-the-browser-using-TensorFlow.js/README.md

 Now when we load the index.html page, we can use common objects or face/body gestures to capture images for each of the three classes.
 Each time we click one of the "Add" buttons, one image is added to that class as a training example.
 While we do this, the model continues to make predictions on webcam images coming in and shows the results in real-time.

+## What we'll learn
+1.How to load pretrained MobileNet model and make a prediction on new data 2.How to make predictions through the webcam
+3.How to use intermediate activations of MobileNet to do transfer learning on a new set of classes you define on the fly with the webcam